preignition/multi-chart/README.md

 \<multi-chart\> is a Polymer/Webcomponent library to compose markup-driven and data-driven vizualization layers.

 ## Motivation
-Wwhile building vizualisation for the web, it is difficult to find the right balance between low-level vizualization kernel (like d3) that requires a lot of development work, and high-level black box library that are difficult to configure beyond a certain point.
+While building vizualisation for the web, it is difficult to find the right balance between low-level vizualization kernel (like d3) that requires a lot of development work, and high-level black box library that are difficult to configure beyond a certain point.

 \<multi-chart\> is a attempt to provide the best of two the worlds: low level extensible webcomponents (often wrapper around d3.js modules like d3-axis) composed together to build complex charts.
 The library proposes ready-to-use configurable charts, but also the building blocks for accomodating more complex use case.